chrisahart/vivino-majestic/README.md

-# Majestic + Vivino Chrome extension
+# Majestic wines + Vivino Chrome extension

 Extension to display Vivino wine score on Majestic wines, to aid in purchasing decisions.